Last Updated on November 15, 2023

 Our Session Zero Checklist:

-- Logistics: When where and How you’ll be playing.
+- Logistics: When and Where you’ll be playing.

-- Rules: Determine any House Rules or non-standard rules you’ll use.
+- Rules: This is the How of playing.
+Determine the ruleset, edition, any House Rules or non-standard rules you’ll use.

 - Safety/Personal choices: Decide what content is preferred and what is not acceptable.